Protect dog paws on hot pavements featured image

 The best time to go out and walk is when the pavement is cool, preferably in the morning or late evening.

-Avoid walking your fido in the afternoon or early evening at all costs where the sun's high and the pavement will be scorching.
+Avoid walking your Fido in the afternoon or early evening at all costs when the sun's high and the pavement will still be scorching.

-Aside from burning their paws, brachycephalic dog breeds may also suffer from heat strokes.
+Aside from burning their paws, brachycephalic dog breeds are also susceptible to heatstroke.

 Stick to shady areas to protect dog paws